docToolchain/diagrams.net-intellij-plugin/README.md

 ## About

-This plugin is far from being production ready.
+This plugin is still an early version and experimental.
-In fact, it is currently only a proof of concept.
 If you like, you can help to evolve it.

 ![screenshot](images/drawioscreenshot.jpg)